 Reduced blood flow to the brain

 Caffeine is also a vasoconstrictor.
 That means it makes blood vessels smaller and reduces blood flow.
 This reduced blood flow is why caffeine helps headaches.
 Amphetamine medications used to treat ADHD also make blood vessels smaller.
-So caffeine actually mimics ADHD medications.
+Caffeine may have some effects similar to those of common ADHD medications.

 Although the exact reason is unknown, reduced blood flow may help treat ADHD by reducing the activity of brain regions that are overactive, allowing them to better function and cooperate with the rest of the brain.

 Dopamine levels in the brain have to be within a very narrow margin in order for a person to be able to focus on their work.
 But in ADHD, dopamine levels are too low.
 Stimulant chemicals such as caffeine or amphetamines tend to increase dopamine levels.

 For most people, adding stimulants will push dopamine levels too high, causing agitation and anxiety.
 But for people with ADHD, adding stimulants can get the levels just right.
 A few cups of coffee throughout the day can make a real difference.

 Some studies have found that caffeine can boost concentration for people with ADHD.
 Since it’s a stimulant drug, it mimics some of the effects of stronger stimulants used to treat ADHD, such as amphetamine medications.

 However, caffeine alone is less effective than prescription medications.
 Adults can use caffeine safely for their ADHD, but caffeine consumption can actually harm children and teens.